 The White Collar Season 1 finale ends with a parked airplane exploding.
-It's painfully obvious it was either CG or a really sloppy matte job, though to be fair the show is a relatively low budget comedy-drama that normally uses basically no special effects.
+It's painfully obvious it's either CG or a really sloppy matte job, though to be fair the show is a relatively low budget comedy-drama that normally uses basically no special effects.

 When Tiffani Thiessen was pregnant during Season 2, they pretended her character was in California.
 Ridiculous green screening of the Golden Gate Bridge ensued.

 The show uses ridiculous green screen backgrounds of world landmarks such as pyramids in Egypt and the like while Gina Bellman was pregnant.
 Needless to say, nobody bought it.

-The CGI they use for vehicles seems especially spotty.
-In "The Mile High Job" the digital matte painting that shows the landed plane depicts the road behind them going off a wild incline.
+The CGI they use for vehicles is especially spotty.
+In "The Mile High Job", the digital matte painting that shows the landed plane depicts the road behind them going off a wild incline.

-The pilot episode of Memphis Beat had a glaringly out-of-place neon marquee for a radio station slapped on top of a building (In reality, the building in question is the headquarters of a local newspaper and the radio station in question went off the air in 1966).
+Memphis Beat has a glaringly out-of-place neon marquee for a radio station slapped on top of a building in the pilot (in reality, the building in question is the headquarters of a local newspaper and the radio station in question went off the air in 1966).

 In Monk, one happened in filming the episode "Mr. Monk and the Leper", during the scene where Randy goes to Dr. Polanski's office and pulls a picture of him with acne off of the waiting room wall.
 His photo seems glued to the wall, and he struggles to pry it off using the pen chained to the receptionist's desk.
 Randy eventually gets his photo off, after knocking a lot of other pictures down, and pulls it away, taking a piece of the wall with it as Dr. Polanski comes in.
 Due to continuity error, some pictures get knocked down twice, and the damage disappears after Dr. Polanski walks into the room.

 The History Channel MiniseriesAmerica: The Story of Us at times.
-A few that particularly stick out include the steamboat that went by Abraham Lincoln's little raft, the log jam, and Lady Liberty's construction.
+A few that particularly stick out include the steamboat that goes by Abraham Lincoln's little raft, the log jam, and Lady Liberty's construction.
 Granted, they did saturate the series in CG, but it's not that conspicuous unless there's non-CG elements like people in the same frame.